-Material Cycled Tubulin™ is isolated by cycling bovine brain homogenate through conditions that promote tubulin polymerization/depolymerization in high salt buffers by an adaptation of the method of Castoldi and Popov (2003).
+Cycled Tubulin™ is isolated by cycling bovine brain homogenate through conditions that promote tubulin polymerization/depolymerization in high salt buffers by an adaptation of the method of Castoldi and Popov (2003).
 The resulting product is >99% pure (Figure 1) and polymerization competent (Figure 2).
-Cycled Tubulin™ is cryopreserved at 20 mg/ml in Tubulin PEM Buffer (Cat.
+Cycled Tubulin™ is cryopreserved at 20 mg/ml in Tubulin PEM Buffer (also known as BRB80; Cat.
 No. 032002; 80 mM PIPES, 1 mM EGTA, and 1 mM MgCl2, pH 6.8).

 - structural analysis by X-ray crystallography and electron microscopy